-Over the past few years mold has become an environmental and health hot button.
-However, mold naturally occurs in our outdoor environment and regularly infiltrates our indoor spaces.
-So, how do you determine what is or is not harmful?
+Mold naturally occurs in our environment and is present in our indoor spaces.
+There are thousands of types of mold and fungi.
+How do you determine what is or is not harmful?

 For the general population, short term exposure to mold may have ill effects on the respiratory system.
 Over time, the cumulative effects of exposure can lead to serious health issues.
 People with respiratory issues, compromised immune systems, asthma, headaches and breathing difficulties, the very young, or the elderly, may be affected more easily with smaller amounts of spores and less time of exposure.
 Mold remediation requires evaluation and planning to completely remove the source of mold and mitigate future growth.